 Following options were changed in the main configuration file

-As of PostgreSQL 9.6, with significant further improvements in 10.0, individual queries can be performed by parallel subworkers.
+As of PostgreSQL 9.6, with significant further improvements in 10.0 and gradual in 11.0 and 12.0, individual queries can be performed by parallel subworkers.
 Default settings are very conservative and allow this type of parallelism only in extreme cases and with very few workers.
 For any system, configuration has to be tuned individually.
 List of changes to improve parallelism follows:

 # Original default value 8 max_parallel_workers = 36